UDC-GAC/SeQual-Stream/README.md

 SeQual-GUI allows using a graphical user interface rather than the console, thus greatly simplifying its usage to non-computer science experts.
 This GUI has been implemented upon the [JavaFX](https://openjfx.io) library.

 To execute SeQual-GUI, you must also rely on the spark-submit command to do so.
-Unlike SeQual-CMD, no additional arguments are needed, so just launch the appropriate jar file (sequal-gui.jar) which is located at the *SeQual-GUI/target* directory:
+Unlike SeQual-CMD, only the Spark arguments are needed, so just launch the appropriate jar file (sequal-gui.jar) which is located at the *SeQual-GUI/target* directory:

 ```
 spark-submit [SPARK_ARGS] SeQual-GUI/target/sequal-gui.jar